creativeArtie/Writer-Studio/design/standard.md

         2. Java standard library
         3. Google Guava library
         4. JavaFX and RichTextFX (and only in window and stat package).
-        5. project libraries
+        5. Apache PDFBox (and only in export package).
-        6. Apache PDFBox (and only in export package).
+        6. project libraries
     - use wildcard if possible
-    - put the requested classs in comment at the end of each wildcard statement
+    - put the import classes in comment at the end of each wildcard statement, or `// (many)` for 4 or more classes
-    - no static import except for JUnit
+    - no static import except for JUnit, Checker, and AuxiliaryData
     - no line wrapping
 - Class comment
     - short describing on the first line, and a noun phrase.